psy0rz/admute/README.md

  * Keep watching ads until you get a skip button as well.
  * Pause it again and draw the square tight around the skip button
+ * Press 's' to teach it the "skip button location"
  * It should immediately skip the ad.

 Everything is saved, so as long as you dont move the camera, you dont have to teach it again.

 Happy skipping!

+### Visual feedback

+The color of the square means:
+ * Red: Its sure the image is not detected. (similarity is below config.undetect_threshold )
+ * Gray: Its not sure
+ * Green: Its sure the image is detected (similarity above config.detect_threshold )

+If its detected for config.detected_frames frames the it will actually act on it.
+(And show DETECTED)

+Tune the parameters in config.py if needed.